 Despite the strong academic focus in Year 9, the students have a very strong pastoral support system in place as well.
 We understand that change and new challenges can feel daunting and Year 9 has a dedicated Student Support Officer to help students manage their school lives.

 As part of the pastoral support system, each student has a tutor they will see for 20 minutes each morning.
-During tutor time sessions tutors will lead a range of activities, such as Thought for the Week (where students can engage in discussion round important topical issues or national days); Literacy Leaders (where Year 11 students come in to teach students about aspects of literacy and reading); as well as ‘housekeeping’ tasks, such as checking planners to ensure they have been signed by parents/guardians and also to help the students keep track of homework etc.
+During tutor time sessions tutors will lead a range of activities, such as Thought for the Week (where students can engage in discussion round important topical issues or national days); Literacy Leaders (where Year 11 students come in to teach students about aspects of literacy and reading); as well as ‘housekeeping’ tasks, such as maintaining Records of Achievement and reviewing points obtained throughout the week.

 Year 9 student also have the opportunity to take on whole school responsibilities, such as being a form charity representative.
 This involves coming up with ideas for and putting on charity events for their chosen Year 9 charity.
 They can apply to be Literacy Leaders where they support Year 7 students develop their reading skills.
 Finally, students can also be part of our Student Voice committee, where they can ‘have their voice heard’ on a matter of important school issues where we welcome student input and opinion.
 Taking on whole school responsibilities prepares students for the coming year, Year 10, when they will be able to apply for the position of Prefect.